jjdamico/jjdamico.github.io/index.md

 Joe D'Amico is a songwriter, worship leader, and keyboard artist.
 Below you can watch and listen to lyric videos of my music.
 Music is organized into 3 categories, A Little Bit Country, A Little Bit Contemporary, and Hymns for Today.

 Additionally, here are the links to my channels on Rumble, YouTube, and Odysee,   Please Like, Subscribe, and Comment to the videos on my channels.
-God Bless!

-Check back for more updates with more content regularly being added.
+Check back for updates with more content being regularly added.
 Feel free to contact me with any questions, comments, or concerns.
+God Bless!